Protect your family from pests. Find out how to prevent and treat your pest problems.

 The most common stinging insects are wasps (including hornets) or bees.
 Wasps are the most aggressive and may sting with little provocation.

-Bees are much less likely to sting, usually when they are stood or sat on.
-The key sign of a bee sting is that it leaves its stinger lodged inside the skin and a venomous sac will continue to pump poison for more than a minute.
+Bees are much less likely to sting, usually only when they are stood or sat on.
+The key sign of a bee sting is that it leaves its stinger lodged inside the skin, and a venomous sac will continue to pump poison for more than a minute.

 In contrast, the only sign of a wasp or hornet sting is likely to be a small puncture hole.